SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

 there's a conflict:

 .. testcode:: memory-player-share-with-self
+    :compile: true

     -> oscar.shareHealth(with: &oscar)
     // Error: conflicting accesses to oscar
-    !! <REPL Input>:1:25: error: inout arguments are not allowed to alias each other !! oscar.shareHealth(with: &oscar)
+    !$ error: inout arguments are not allowed to alias each other !! oscar.shareHealth(with: &oscar)
     !!                         ^~~~~~
-    !! <REPL Input>:1:1: note: previous aliasing argument !! oscar.shareHealth(with: &oscar)
+    !$ note: previous aliasing argument
+    !! oscar.shareHealth(with: &oscar)
     !! ^~~~~
-    !! <REPL Input>:1:1: error: overlapping accesses to 'oscar', but modification requires exclusive access; consider copying to a local variable
+    !$ error: overlapping accesses to 'oscar', but modification requires exclusive access; consider copying to a local variable
     !! oscar.shareHealth(with: &oscar)
     !!                          ^~~~~
-    !! <REPL Input>:1:25: note: conflicting access is here !! oscar.shareHealth(with: &oscar)
+    !$ note: conflicting access is here
+    !! oscar.shareHealth(with: &oscar)
     !! ^~~~~~